Betty Castor: National Board for Professional Teaching Standards

 From 1999 to 2002, Castor served as president for the National Board for Professional Teaching Standards.
 The mission of the board is to build a system of high standards for education and encourage teachers throughout America to pursue its rigorous certification process.
 The number of board certified teachers grew under Castor's leadership from about 2070 to 25,000 by 2003.
 Financial incentives were developed in 48 states and hundreds of school districts.

 2004 Senate campaign

 In the 2004 Senate campaign, Castor faced two Democratic candidates, Miami-Dade County, Florida mayor Alex Penelas, U.S. Congressman Peter Deutsch, and businessman Bernard Klein in the Democratic primary election.

-Castor won the Democratic nomination on August 31, but lost the general election to Republican Mel Martinez on November 2, 2004, 49.5% to 48.4%.
-The overwhelming support for Martinez among Latinos effectively counterbalanced Castor's relatively high popularity among swing voters throughout the state.
+Castor won the Democratic nomination on August 31, but lost the general election to Republican Mel Martínez on November 2, 2004, 49.5% to 48.4%.
+The overwhelming support for Martínez among Latinos effectively counterbalanced Castor's relatively high popularity among swing voters throughout the state.

+Castor was also voted to be an at-large Florida delegate to the 2004 Democratic National Convention.